 We do not send unsolicited spam mail.
 We send a return e-mail to those people who check the SUBSCRIBE option when they sign up for a mailing list.
 That e-mail acknowledges that they have signed up for a list and includes all the information they entered into the online form.
 It also contains instructions for making changes or leaving the list.

-To send monthly e-mail notices of the current newsletter topic, we use a program called WorldMerge from Colorado Soft.
-This method sends each e-mail separately to protect each person's privacy.
+To send monthly e-mail notices of the current newsletter topic, we use a website service at MailChimp.com.

 To mass marketers: DO NOT send us junk mail, e-mail or fax of any kind without our permission!
 We probably DO NOT want whatever you are selling.

 We expect and appreciate the same courtesy from others.
-Since we are residents of the State of Washington, we are covered by the State's anti-spam laws.
-In addition, our e-mail servers reside in California, which also has anti-spam laws.
+Since we are residents of the State of California, we are covered by the State's anti-spam laws.
 You have been warned.

 We use several effective spam mail filters and report offenders to an international database.